bostoro/Password-Generator/README.md

 - Apply basic **Python** programming concepts learned in the Programming Foundations module
 - Demonstrate the use of **console interaction, data validation, and file processing**
 - Produce clean, well-structured, and documented code
-- Prepare students for **teamwork and documentation** in later modules

 - Use this repository as a starting point by importing it into your own GitHub account.
 - Work only within your own copy — do not push to the original template.